KonstHardy/personal-webstie/README.md

 # Run & Build

 This project is built using Gulp.
-You can run this site on your localhost after forking this repo, installing all dependencies **npm i** and typing in terminal **gulp watch**.
+You can run this site on your localhost after forking this repo, installing all dependencies "**npm i**" and typing in terminal "**gulp watch**".

 See additional Gulp settings in [gulpfile.js](https://github.com/KonstHardy/personal-webstie/blob/master/gulpfile.js)